ZupIT/charlescd/CONTRIBUTING.md

 2. Search under the project's [**issues**](https://github.com/ZupIT/charlescd/issues?q=is%3Aopen+is%3Aissue+label%3Abug) and make sure it’s not a known bug.

-3. If you didn't find a pre-existing issue, consider checking with the [**mailing list**](https://groups.google.com/forum/#!forum/charlescd-dev) if the problem is non-bug-related.
+3. If you didn't find a pre-existing issue, consider checking our [**forum**](https://forum.zup.com.br/c/en/charles/13) if the problem is non-bug-related.

 ### **Opening a new issue**
 If you can't find an open issue for your bug/problem, please [**open a new one**](https://github.com/ZupIT/charlescd/issues/new).